/

 Service

-Depending on what a vendor sells, the initial Service component can be as simple as shipping a product or as complex as an extensive onboarding process.
+Depending on what a vendor sells, the initial customer service component can be as simple as shipping a product or as complex as an extensive onboarding process.

 There may be an on-site installation process.